rust-lang/rfcs/text/0000-explicit-tail-calls.md

 There could be a trampoline-based approach ([comment](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-326952763)) that can fulfill the semantic guarantee of using constant stack space, though they can not be used to achieve the performance that the chosen design is capable of.
-Additionally, functions need to be known during compile time for these approaches to work.

 ### Principled Local Goto
 One alternative would be to support some kind of local goto natively, indeed there exists a [pre-RFC](https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/9?u=scottmcm) ([comment](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1458604986)).
-This design should be able to achieve the same performance and stack usage, though it seems to be quite difficult to implement and does not seem to be as flexible as the chosen design (especially regarding indirect calls / external functions).
+This design should be able to achieve the same performance and stack usage, though it seems to be quite difficult to implement and does not seem to be as flexible as the chosen design especially regarding indirect calls and external functions.

 ### Attribute on Function Declaration
 One alternative is to mark a group of functions that should be mutually tail-callable [example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1161525527) with some follow up [discussion](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1185828948).